Mobile Black Spot Program

 Round 2 will see a total of $213 million (GST incl.) being invested in new mobile base station infrastructure.
 The Australian Government funding for round 2 has been supplemented by Telstra ($63.7 million) Optus ($36.4 million) and Vodafone ($1.6 million).
 In addition, six state governments have co-contributed towards round 2: New South Wales ($8.3 million), Queensland ($13.7 million), South Australia ($1.5 million), Tasmania ($0.35 million), Victoria ($7.9 million) and Western Australia ($21.8 million).
 An additional $475,000 has been provided by local governments, businesses and community organisations.

-The first round 2 base stations are expected to commence rolling out in 2017.
-The successful applicants (Telstra, Optus and Vodafone) will release indicative rollout schedules on their websites shortly.
-These schedules will be regularly updated as the rollout progresses.
+The first round 2 base stations commenced rolling out in 2017.
+Indicative rollout schedules for round 2 are available on the Telstra, Optus and Vodafone websites.
+These schedules will be updated regularly as the rollout progresses.

 How the base stations were selected